 - Extra legroom (I’m 190cm)

 - and priority boarding.

-I’ve spent a lot – extra legroom on flight to New York is around $80-$100 return.
-I justify this to myself on the grounds that on airline flights I write economics.
+I’ve spent a lot – extra legroom on a flight to New York is around $80-$100 return.
+I justify this to myself because on airline flights I write economics.
 As I value time, this additional cost can be justified through higher productivity (also because I pay for extra legroom I feel I should try to make use of it rather than waste time).
 In this sense, the extra airline charges have enabled an increase in efficiency.
 My welfare is higher due to being able to pay for different seats.

 However, it was interesting going on holiday with several friends.
 We were waiting in departure gate, and then as aircraft boarded, I left my friends and went through the priority line, while they waited for the ‘second class’ passengers.
 We made a big joke of it; I claimed it was market research for writing an article on the ethics of jumping queue.
 But, it made me aware of the two-speed service and impact of this price discrimination on non-economic factors.